-Flat Canyon Graben is a structure that may represent an extensional graben that has been modified by diapiric collapse.
-This structure is approximately one mile wide.
-It begins near Timber Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to Chriss Creek where it bends to the west.
-This graben is bounded on the east by the high-angle, down-to-the-west normal fault which parallels the southwest front of the Gunnison Plateau offset Hall Canyon Conglomerate against Flagstaff and Green River strata.
-The west edge of the graben is bounded by a down-to-the-east normal fault which places the Hall Canyon Conglomerate against Green River and ould be '
+extensional graben that has been modified by diapric collapse.
+This duply structure is approximately one mile wide.
+It begins near Timber

+Canyon in the Hells Kitchen Canyon SE quadrangle and extends north to intering the Share for product.

+Chriss Creek where it bends to the west.
+This graben is bounded on the east by the high-angle, down-to-the-west normal fault which parallels the southwest front of the Gunnison Plateau.
+It places Hall Canyon Conglomerate against Flagstaff and Green River strata.
+The west edge of the graben is bounded by a down-to-the-east normal fault which places the Hall Canyon Conglomerate against Green River and Arapien strata.
-Arapien strata.